pathminder/pathminder.github.io/_classes/warlord-steelfist-commando.md

       Finally, gambits may not be initiated outside of combat due to their reliance upon the stresses of battle to bring out the best of the warlord.

+  - name: unarmed combat
+    type: Ex
+    levels: [1]
+    text: At 1st level, the steelfist commando learns to use his body as the best weapon he can bring to any confrontation.
+He gains the Improved Unarmed Strike feat at 1st level, and he gains the Greater Unarmed Strike feat at 3rd level as bonus feats.
+Additionally, the unarmed strike of the Steelfist commando is considered both a natural weapon and a manufactured weapon for the purposes of feats, spells, and other effects.

   - name: bonus feat
-    levels: [1, 6, 10, 14, 18]
+    levels: [6, 14, 18]
     levels_text:
-      1: 1 feat
+      6:  1 feat
-      6: 2 feats
-      10: 3 feats
-      14: 4 feats
+      14: 2 feats
-      18: 5 feats
+      18: 3 feats
-    text: At 1st level and at 6th level, and then every four levels after, the warlord gains a bonus combat feat or teamwork feat of his choosing.
+    text: At 6th level, 14th level, and then every four levels after, the warlord gains a bonus combat feat or teamwork feat of his choosing.
 The warlord must qualify for the feat before selecting it.
+Alternately, starting at 6th level, he may instead choose to select a chained [rogue talent](/rogue-talents/) instead of a bonus feat.
+At 14th level, he may select chained [advanced rogue talents](/rogue-advanced-talents/).

+  - name: dodge bonus
+    type: Ex
+    levels: [2, 6, 10, 14, 18]
+    levels_text:
+      2:  "+1"
+      6:  "+2"
+      10: "+3"
+      14: "+4"
+      18: "+5"
+    text: At 2nd level, the steelfist commando is especially capable of avoiding attacks and gains a +1 dodge bonus to his Armor Class.
+This improves by +1 at 6th level and every four levels after (to a maximum of +5 at 18th level).

   - name: tactical presence
     type: Ex